-Proposals will be introduced progressively during the Plan period in association with the Highways Agency and Herefordshire Council and include utilising developer contributions resulting from development within the Plan area.
+It is to be hoped that proposals would be introduced progressively during the Plan period in association with the Highways Agency and Herefordshire Council and include, where possible, utilising developer contributions resulting from development within the Plan area.

-This policy supports our NDP objectives 1, 3, 4 and 5 (paragraph 4.2.1).
+These measures support our NDP objectives 1, 3, 4 and 5 (paragraph 4.2.1).

-- 9.2.1 Residents have identified a range of concerns relating to traffic, highlighting areas where vehicles are considered to cause problems of safety, both to the traffic itself and also to pedestrians and the effect on amenity.
+- 9.3.1 Residents have identified a range of concerns relating to traffic, highlighting areas where vehicles are considered to cause problems of safety, both to the traffic itself and also to pedestrians and the effect on amenity.
 They have also identified measures that might reduce the need to travel by car.
-Consequently, there is a need for measures to be introduced to accommodate the growth proposed within the Parish. - 9.2.2 The following proposals for action are made: - Manage vehicle speed on the A40 trunk road through the Parish. - Slow vehicles' speed on entry into Whitchurch north, Whitchurch centre, Crocker's Ash and into Ganarew. - Improve the safe delivery and collection of pupils to Whitchurch C of E Primary School. - Manage vehicles' speed throughout Whitchurch and Crocker's Ash. - Reduce the effects of increased traffic related to any proposed developments within the Parish associated with the NDP. - Improve the existing infrastructure to provide safer road and pavement conditions in the Parish. - Improve the access to public transport facilities and to cycling and walking routes. - Assess road signage and visitor traffic-management to reduce unnecessary visitor vehicle movement and to reduce inconvenience for residents in the vicinity of Symonds Yat West and its approaches. - Provide pavements and cycle paths in built-up areas enabling residents to walk, cycle or use mobility vehicles safely from their homes to connect with existing footways in order to gain access to Parish facilities and services. - Provide public transport infrastructure features such as car share and public transport parking hubs and bus shelters with digital display of arrival times. - Provide safer pedestrian and cycleways on rural lanes linking settlements where no pavements exist, e.g. between Whitchurch and Symonds Yat West and between Whitchurch and Crocker's Ash and Ganarew, by installing road markings to identify protected areas at the side of lanes. - Provide where possible new pedestrian and cycle routes where new developments might be located. - Improve the provision of public transport information with up-to-date bus timetables on Parish notice-boards and on the Parish website. - 9.2.3 This policy seeks to address those locally determined measures aimed at improving road safety and offering greater transport choices in accordance with Herefordshire's Local Plan Core Strategy policy SS4.
+Consequently, there is a need for measures to be promoted in association with planning policies to accommodate the growth proposed within the Parish.
+Such measures cannot form planning policies within the NDP but have been included as community aspirations. - 9.3.2 The following proposals for action are made: - Manage vehicle speed on the A40 trunk road through the Parish. - Slow vehicles' speed on entry into Whitchurch north, Whitchurch centre, Crocker's Ash and into Ganarew.

+- Improve the safe delivery and collection of pupils to Whitchurch C of E Primary School. - Manage vehicles' speed throughout Whitchurch and Crocker's Ash. - Reduce the effects of increased traffic related to any proposed developments within the Parish associated with the NDP. - Improve the existing infrastructure to provide safer road and pavement conditions in the Parish. - Improve the access to public transport facilities and to cycling and walking routes. - Assess road signage and visitor traffic-management to reduce unnecessary visitor vehicle movement and to reduce inconvenience for residents in the vicinity of Symonds Yat West and its approaches. - Provide pavements and cycle paths in built-up areas enabling residents to walk, cycle or use mobility vehicles safely from their homes to connect with existing footways in order to gain access to Parish facilities and services. - Provide public transport infrastructure features such as car share and public transport parking hubs and bus shelters with digital display of arrival times. - Provide safer pedestrian and cycleways on rural lanes linking settlements where no pavements exist, e.g. between Whitchurch and Symonds Yat West and between Whitchurch and Crocker's Ash and Ganarew, by installing road markings to identify protected areas at the side of lanes. - Provide where possible new pedestrian and cycle routes where new developments might be located. - Improve the provision of public transport information with up-to-date bus timetables on Parish notice-boards and on the Parish website. - 9.3.3 These actions comprise locally determined measures aimed at improving road safety and offering greater transport choices in accordance with Herefordshire's Local Plan Core Strategy policy SS4.
 Many of these initiatives were identified during the preparation of the Whitchurch and Ganarew Parish Plan.